HubL functions

 function returns a sequence of blog author objects for the specified blog, sorted by slug ascending.
 This sequence can be stored in a variable and iterated through to create custom author post filters.

 Please note: this function has a limit of 250 authors.
-This function also has a limit of 10 calls per page.
+This function also has a limit of 10 calls per page and per email.

 The first line of the example below shows how the function returns a sequence of author objects.
 The rest of the example shows a use case of saving a sequence into a variable and then iterating though the author objects, printing a set of author listing links.
 The example assumes that the blog has 4 authors.